 Examiner respectfully disagrees and notes that this improvement is not technical in nature.
 The improvement may be to the underlying abstract idea which is not sufficient to integrate the abstract idea into a practical application (see October 2019 Update: Subject Matter Eligibility, page 13).

 Transmitting a warning notification to the mobile device or the onboard computer in real-time is nothing more than transmitting data which is not sufficient to show an improvement in computer-functionality (see MPEP 2106.05(a)I).
-Moreover, transmitting a warning notification to the mobile device or the onboard computer, and conventional functions of a computer when it is claimed in a merely generic manner or as insignificantly extra-solution activity (see MPEP 2106.05(d)II).
+Moreover, transmitting a warning notification to the mobile device or the onboard computer in real-time are within the well-understood, routine, and conventional functions of a computer when it is claimed in a merely generic manner or as insignificantly extrasolution activity (see MPEP 2106.05(d)II).